The ‘sustainable’ trend has created some unique options in floor treatments besides the traditional wood or fully carpeted floor.

 Must be sealed properly to prevent moisture seepage

-Moisture causes mold and cracks with winter freezing
+Moisture causes mould and cracks with winter freezing

 Ask your contractor or builder for their suggestions based on your house, style and considerations.